Helkomine/InvariantGuard/README.md

 `DELEGATECALL` was introduced very early in Ethereum [EIP-7](https://eips.ethereum.org/EIPS/eip-7) as a safer successor to `CALLCODE`.
 It is a particularly powerful opcode: it allows a contract to load and execute code from a target address in the caller’s context.
 This implies that delegated code can freely modify the caller’s storage, something that plain `CALL` cannot fully replace.
-In addition, `DELEGATECALL` preserves both msg.sender and msg.value, which makes it extremely useful for composability and immediate reasoning in delegated execution contexts.
+In addition, `DELEGATECALL` preserves both `msg.sender` and `msg.value`, which makes it extremely useful for composability and immediate reasoning in delegated execution contexts.

 However, despite its importance, the protocol has not introduced major improvements around this opcode since its inception.
 This does not mean that no issues exist.
 In practice, using DELEGATECALL imposes a significant additional burden on developers, especially regarding storage safety and layout management.
-Any inconsistency in layout assumptions or execution entry points can lead to catastrophic consequences.
+Any inconsistency in layout assumptions can lead to catastrophic consequences.

 ### Existing Mitigations and Their Limitations